 Cllr Reilly first joined Derry City Council in 2004 and was Mayor of Derry in 2013-2014, during the City of Culture celebrations.
 He is currently SDLP Group Leader on Council and has chaired various Council committees and repesents the Council on a number of outside bodies.
 In 2016 he was the National Chair of the Association of Public Sector Excellence (APSE).

 Cllr Reilly graduated from Queen’s University Belfast in 2000 with a BA Hons in History and Politics.
 He was elected by his fellow students as a Sabbatical Officer for Education.
 A survivor of Hodgkin’s Lymphoma, Cllr Reilly retains a keen interest in improving cancer services for people across Northern Ireland.

 Cllr Reilly is a member of the SDLP and holds no other public appointments.

 Fiona lives in Belfast with her family, a cairn mix terrier, and Myalgic Encephalomyelitis (M.E.)
 She had to give up work in the voluntary sector in 2007, and has been volunteering when able since then.
 Her late mother had a rare neurological illness, which meant she learned a lot about how our health and care systems do and don’t work.
 She has been involved with the PCC since 2010, working on issues around rare disease, neurology and M.E.
 She is a former Chair of Northern Ireland Rare Disease Partnership (NIRDP).
 Patient involvement in improving services has been her focus, so she is pleased to be placed with PCC as part of her Boardroom Apprentice training.

-Our Board meets once a month.
-Dates and details of our upcoming board meetings are listed below.
+The Board meet regularly.
+Formal Board Meetings are normally held 4 times a year, in locations across Northern Ireland; and are open to the public.
 If you wish to attend a board meeting please contact our Board Secretary:

 Orlagh Devlin – Board Secretary